happybono/FinedustMonitorWithGPS/README.md

 The mock data demonstrates all functions with static result values as Google Maps geocoding API Key and VBA Add-in code are not included in the GEOSage sample.

+### March 03, 2020
+Update and rename GEOSage.vb to GEOSage.bas

 ## Specifications
 ### Scenarios